ericspod/EidolonLibs/README.md

     python setup.py bdist_egg

-Typically this all that is necessary, although in some cases the **setup.py** file may need to be changed to use **setuptools**.
+Typically this is all that is necessary, although in some cases the **setup.py** file may need to be changed to use **setuptools**.

 ## Building Platform Directories

 ### win64_mingw

-This is the directory for windows libraries build with the MinGW installed into Anaconda.
+This is the directory for Windows 7/8/10 libraries build with the MinGW installed into Anaconda.
 All that needs to be here are Ogre3D libraries and their dependencies along with header files.
 Mercurial, CMake, Anaconda, and Pip are necessary to build, Cygwin is not but is handy anyway.